 North Somerset Council opened the most southern leg of its flagship Coastal Towns Cycle Route in July 2017.
 The three-mile Uphill to Brean section has been an exemplary project showing how we work with a very wide range of partners, volunteers and funding sources, and the determination to realise a long-held ambition.
-It was jointly led by North Somerset Council and national cycling charity, Greenways and

-Cycleroutes Ltd. It also involved the Environment Agency, Wessex Water, Natural England, Somerset County Council, Sedgemoor District Council and their contractors, Brean Parish Council, the National Trust and landowners.
+It was jointly led by North Somerset Council and national cycling charity, Greenways and Cycleroutes Ltd. It also involved the Environment Agency, Wessex Water, Natural England, Somerset County Council, Sedgemoor District Council and their contractors, Brean Parish Council, the National Trust and landowners.

-The route continues for three-miles to the tip of Brean Down, which used to look close to Weston-super-Mare, but the barrier of the River Axe and poor connecting paths meant holiday makers and residents had to drive, take two buses, or cycle the busy, narrow and circuitous Accommodation
+The route continues for three-miles to the tip of Brean Down, which used to look close to Westonsuper-Mare, but the barrier of the River Axe and poor connecting paths meant holiday makers and residents had to drive, take two buses, or cycle the busy, narrow and circuitous Accommodation Road, which was also three-miles longer.
+The route was instantly very popular when it opened in July 2017, and it now averages at least 100,000 trips/annum.

-Road, which was also three-miles longer.
-Since the opening of the route in July 2017 up until the end of December 2017, there were over 47,000 pedestrian and cycle users on the route and numbers have further increased since then.
 Almost all the active travel journeys are new leisure trips, which were not possible or desirable before.
 The route won the Highway Partnership Award at the Institute of Highway Engineers (IHE) South Western awards in May 2018.